Vanilla JavaScript

 Installation

-Section titled “Installation”npm i writetrackpnpm add writetrackyarn add writetrackbun add writetrackLicense
+Section titled “Installation”npm i writetrackpnpm add writetrackyarn add writetrackbun add writetrackImport Map (no bundler)

 Section titled “License”On localhost, WriteTrack runs with full analysis enabled — no license key required.
 For production, register a free trial: